Opus Performing Arts

 - We put the emphasis on instruction.
 We believe that proper technique is the foundation of all dance, and that technique can only be learned through a step-by-step building process that requires patience, self-discipline, and hard work.
 The beauty of dance can be expressed in the simplest of motions when done correctly.

 - Our curriculum is age/maturity level appropriate.
 The pacing and difficulty level of our classes are designed to be fun, challenging, and technically appropriate.
-Levels are designed to increase their technical skills, stamina and discipline in accordance with their age and development.
+Levels are designed to increase students' technical skills, stamina and discipline in accordance with their age and development.

 - Safety is a top priority.

-- With Pilates and Conditioning a required class for our upper ballet levels, we make sure students have the strength and flexibility that is crucial to training.
+- With Pilates a required class for our upper ballet levels, we make sure students have the strength and flexibility that is crucial to training.
 Creating the routine of cross-training will continue to benefit dancers through their dance career.

 - Teaching students self-care before and after class is something that will help prevent injuries and give them tools to take with them beyond their training at Opus.